Skip to content

 • parameters:

-• expected output: confirmation of the selected api provider.
+• expected output: confirmation of the selected model.

 Terminal window